KTH-Nek5000/BO_GP/README.md

 # Note:
   - When you change the structure of geometry
-    - create new inflow using bl_inflow.py
+    - create new inflow from precursor using bl_inflow.py
     - check blockMeshDict
     - update OFinput.dat

   - When you change the nProcessor
-    - check decomposeParDict
+    - update decomposeParDict
-    - check jobScript
+    - update jobScript